 The Mind Association is committed to protecting and respecting your privacy in accordance with the rules and requirements as set out in the General Data Protection Regulation (the “GDPR”).
 The Mind Association is the “Data Controller” for the acquisition and processing of your personal information.
 This policy statement explains why we collect personal information, what kind of information we collect, what we use if for, the legal basis of that use, how we keep it secure, how long we keep it for, and what to do if you want to change or query something.

-Any questions regarding this policy should be sent by email to the Mind Association’s administrator at email@example.com.
+Any questions regarding this policy should be sent by email to the Mind Association’s Administrator, James Ross, at firstname.lastname@example.org.

 Who are we?

 The Mind Association collects and uses information to handle applications for: